-Elizabeth (Sturtz) Comp was born in about 1809 in Southampton Township, Somerset County, PA, the daughter of John "Adam" and Maria "Catherine" (Gaumer) Sturtz Sr.
+Elizabeth "Betsy" (Sturtz) Comp was born in about 1804 (or 1809) in Southampton Township, Somerset County, PA, the daughter of John "Adam" and Maria "Catherine" (Gaumer) Sturtz Sr.

 Jacob and Elizabeth are named in the 1912 book by John W. Jordan and James Hadden, entitled Genealogical and Personal History of Fayette County, Pennsylvania, Vol. III.

 They may be the same "Jacob" and "Betsy" Comp who dwelled in Harrison Township, Bedford County, PA in 1850 with these nine children -- John Comp, Solomon Comp, Samuel Comp, Jacob Comp Jr., Adam Comp, Sarah Lepley, Catherine Ann "Caty" Comp, Matilda Comp and Hannah Comp.

 The Comps remained in Harrison Township circa 1860 when the federal census again was taken.
 That year, they were next-door neighbors to their son and daughter-in-law, Samuel and Lucy Comp.